 It's a dense story with a lot going on.
 It is well worth a read or ten though, and you will be thankful that you did.

 Oddly, when I thought about writing this article, I couldn't find many other reviews of this little gem penned by the masterful Joseph Conrad.
 I say that it is odd because it's a charmingly sad little story that I think has been forgotten or lost.
 It sparked a question in me as to how many of my friends were familiar with Conrad's work.
 In my inquiry, I uncovered an interesting division.
 Two interesting divisions, in fact.

 The first was that sailors, and by that I mean people that live aboard their boats or spend an inordinate amount of time aboard their vessels, read a lot more than their landlubber cousins.
 I doubt that this is due to a significant, intellectual superiority, although we are smart enough to live on boats so perhaps I am wrong?
 It is more likely due to the obvious fact that, aboard ship, we don't have as many varieties of distractions available to us.

 The second interesting discovery was that nearly all of my salt sea friends were familiar with the works of Joseph Conrad whilst almost none of my land-bound chums knew any of his work.
 A few asked, somewhat uncertainly, "Was he the Heart of Darkness guy?"
 Such a sad review for such a talented author.

 After some reflection it seemed clear that my boating comrades knew Conrad's books and stories for two, simple reasons, they read significantly more and because Conrad wrote a lot about sailors and the sea, our favorite subject matter.

-I urge you to re-discover these wonderful writers because they will take you to places that no longer exist and can only be known their their personal experiences and their stories.
-You will never regret reading a Joseph Conrad book I can assure you.
+I urge you to re-discover these wonderful writers because they will take you to places that no longer exist and can only be known by their personal experiences and their stories.
+I can assure you that you will never regret reading a Joseph Conrad book.

 © 2013 Dale Anderson